taurus-org/taurus/doc/source/devel/howto_test/test_general.rst

 The following are some key points to keep in mind when using this framework:

-- The Sardama test framework is based on :mod:`unittest` which should be imported from :mod:`taurus.external` in order to be compatible with all versions of python supported by Taurus.
+- The Sardana Test Framework is based on :mod:`unittest` which should be imported from :mod:`taurus.external` in order to be compatible with all versions of python supported by Taurus.